 It doesn’t get simpler than this.

-Egg whites: I use a carton of egg whites for the wraps.
-I haven’t tried separating the egg yolks from the whites yet and using that.
+- Egg whites: I use a carton of egg whites for the wraps and things like my egg white pancake recipe.
+I haven’t tried separating the egg yolks from the whites yet and using them.

 You can easily season your wrap to suit your needs.
 Some great add-ins are: